 The curriculum encourages students to be open minded by making them question the fabric of their own understanding.
-They will view society from many different perspectives and see how different people look at the same concept in different ways enabling students to develop critical thinking and appreciate alternative sociological theories and conceptual issues.
-Students will take part in topical issues, such as ‘nature versus nurture?’, how do sociologists investigate inequality in society? are women less privileged in society than men? and what is the purpose of education?
-It raises awareness of how factors such as economic, status levels, class, ethnicity, gender, and sexual orientation affect our perception and potential life chances.
-Students will be exposed to the work of key sociologists in the past and present and what they bring to the debates surrounding the key issues around sociology.
+They will view society from many different perspectives and see how different people look at the same concept in different ways, enabling students to develop critical thinking and appreciate alternative sociological theories and conceptual issues.
+Students will take part in topical issues, such as ‘Nature Versus Nurture?’, how do Sociologists investigate inequality in society?
+Are women less privileged in society than men?
+What is the purpose of education?
+It raises awareness of how factors such as economic, status levels, class, ethnicity, gender, and sexual orientation, affect our perception and potential life chances.
+Students will be exposed to the work of key Sociologists in the past and present and what they bring to the debates surrounding the key issues around Sociology.

-We aim to develop communications skills by engaging in debates around the subject content by prior research and reading around the subject issue so that students feel confident articulating themselves with supporting evidence in group and whole class discussions.
-Students are encouraged to be inspired by following a broad, coherent, and relevant curriculum whilst reflecting on their own experience of the world to enhance their ability to play informed roles within different social contexts.
+We aim to develop communication skills by engaging in debates around the subject content through prior research and reading around the subject issues, so that students feel confident articulating themselves with supporting evidence in group and whole-class discussions.
+Students are encouraged to be inspired by following a broad, coherent, and relevant curriculum, whilst reflecting on their own experience of the world to enhance their ability to play informed roles within different social contexts.

 For more information please contact Gurpreet Virdee firstname.lastname@example.org